Lewandowski hat-trick helps Poland sink Denmark

 Poland kept attacking, mainly down the wings, and

-Lewandowski made it 2-0 with a penalty nine minutes before halftime after full back Jannik Vestergaard brought down Arek Milik.
+Lewandowski made it 2-0 with a penalty nine minutes before halftime.

+Full back Jannik Vestergaard brought down Arek Milik six meters out and Lewandowski sent keeper Kasper Schmeichel the wrong way from the spot.

-The Bayern Munich marksman's third goal came at the start of the second half when he pounced on a clearance by Vestergaard.
+The Bayern Munich marksman's third goal came at the start of the second half when he pounced on an error by Vestergaard and powered half the length of the field before slotting the ball beyond Schmeichel.

 Denmark pulled one back in the 49th minute as Poland's Kamil Glik turned the ball past his own keeper, Lukasz Fabianski.